 - United States Air Force Academy, former Admissions Liaison Officer for young men and women interested in attending the institution.

 Prior to Nutter, David served on active duty in the United States Air Force as a pilot, instructor pilot, judge advocate, and staff judge advocate.
-In the latter two capacities, he served in a general counsel capacity for organizations with thousands of civilian and military employees, and represented the United States in court martial prosecutions, Merit System Protection Board hearings, public sector labor arbitrations, Equal Employment Opportunity Commission hearings, and military discharge boards.
+In the latter two capacities, he served as general counsel for organizations with thousands of civilian and military employees, and represented the United States in court martial prosecutions, Merit System Protection Board hearings, public sector labor arbitrations, Equal Employment Opportunity Commission hearings, and military discharge boards.